Skip to main content

 YouTube's business model is to share the ad revenue with the copyright holder of record.
 That's why you see ads.
 When you click a music video, the rightful owner of that song gets a cut of the ad revenue.
 How do they do that?
 YouTube's technology can detect the digital fingerprint of every song and video.
 It's like the "Shazam" app.
 When someone uploads a song or video, YouTube takes its fingerprint and then looks to see whether or not the publisher has an agreement with YouTube to allow their content to be uploaded by fans.
 MOST DO.

-The problem is that YT doesn't like you taking their videos OFF their site --even if you have a legitimate and perfectly legal right to do so.
-Converting content to a viewable format (such as downloading) for non-commercial TEACHING USE is protected by US Copyright Law (sec 101).
+The problem is that YT doesn't like you taking their videos OFF their site and playing ONLY the video without ads for your own purposes --even if you have a legitimate and perfectly legal right to do so.
+So while they make it difficult and throw up warnings, converting content to a viewable format (such as downloading) for non-commercial TEACHING USE is protected by US Copyright Law (sec 101).
 All the YouTube and FBI warnings in the world can't change Federal Copyright Law.

 That said...

-IDEALLY, YOU ARE watching the video on YouTube via an internet connection in your classroom.
-Having access to the internet in your classroom here in the 21st century is the equivalent of having an electricity back in the 20th century.
-Do it.
-At the very least, you can use your smartphone to set up an internet hotspot that your laptop or smart tv can connect to.
+IDEALLY, you should be watching the video on YouTube via an internet connection in your classroom.
+That both makes sure a micro-payment gets sent to the original copyright holder, and makes it easy to use YouTube content any time you want in your classroom.
+If you do not have internet access, however, you can legally download the video for teaching purposes.
+You can also use your smartphone to set up an internet hotspot that your laptop or smart tv can connect to so that you can use YouTube as your video player.
 Read "how to set up a wifi hotspot using your phone."

-How is it that many Bible movies and Animated Bible Videos are on Youtube?
+How is it that many Bible movies and Animated Bible Videos have been posted for free on YouTube?

 In many cases, the copyright holder has posted them.
 Superbook, for example, gives their videos away for free (and gets a cut of the advertising revenue from YouTube viewings), or you can buy their DVD or watch it on their site.